petergroth/trajectory_forecasting/README.md

 Trajectory Forecasting with Graph Neural Networks
 ==============================

-Master's Thesis in Mathematical Modelling and Computation (MSc.) at the Technical University of Denmark
+Repository for Master's Thesis in Mathematical Modelling and Computation (MSc.) at the Technical University of Denmark

 Project Organization
 ------------